 - Check pet food packaging at the store.
 Inspect packaging carefully for rips or tears that may have occurred during transport.
-Also ensure that the package is still properly sealed.
+Also, ensure that the package is still properly sealed.

 - Once you’ve brought the item home, review any storage guidance provided by the manufacturer.
-In general, dry foods and treats should be stored off of the floor, and in a cool, dry location.
-Once a bag of dry pet food has been opened, it should be stored it in a tightly sealed container.
+In general, dry foods and treats should be stored off the floor, and in a cool, dry location.
+Once a bag of dry pet food has been opened, it should be stored in a tightly sealed container.
 Open cans or packets of wet and fresh food should be kept sealed or covered and refrigerated.

-- If insects are found in the food or treat package after you’ve brought them home, you should contact both the retailer and manufacturer.
+- If insects are found in the food or treat package after you’ve brought them home, you should contact both the retailer and the manufacturer.

 Don’t forget that water is an essential nutrient for our dogs and cats, and they need a constant supply of fresh water in order to maintain essential body functions.
 Here are some ways to keep your pet hydrated, especially in the warm summer months:

-- Keep your pets water bowl replenished regularly with fresh water.
+- Keep your pet’s water bowl replenished regularly with fresh water.

 - Many cats especially love moving water.
-If your cat is not drinking from a water bowl, try leaving a dripping faucet on or purchase a water fountain which will encourage your cat to drink water.
+If your cat is not drinking from a water bowl, try leaving a dripping faucet on or purchase a water fountain that will encourage your cat to drink water.

 - If you’re hitting the road this summer for vacation, be sure to take plenty of water with you and let your dog out for bathroom breaks whenever necessary.

 - With warmer temperatures, your dog can become thirsty more quickly with any activity.
-Make sure to bring a portable water bowl with you on all your summer outings, including walks around the block, jogs through the neighborhood or playtime at the dog park.
+Make sure to bring a portable water bowl with you on all your summer outings, including walks around the block, jogs through the neighborhood, or playtime at the dog park.